 If the answer to the above questions is "yes," please continue reading.

-A unified customer service solution like Modern Care Lite helps you address customers' inquiries regardless of what channel or geographical region they're contacting you.
+A unified customer service solution like Modern Care Lite addresses customer inquiries regardless of the channel or geographical region they're contacting you from.
 It optimizes your post-sale service workflow by letting you track your CSAT score and agent performance periodically.

-It can come in handy during peak seasons when the influx of customer complaints can take a toll even on the best of agents.
+It can be particularly useful during peak seasons when the influx of customer complaints can take a toll even on the best of agents.

-Generate 9+ custom and curated reports on your customers and agents for better insight
+Generate 9+ custom and curated reports on your customers and agents for better insights.

-Raise timely alerts for tickets approaching SLA breach to help avoid PR crises
+Raise timely alerts for tickets approaching service-level agreement (SLA) breaches to avoid PR crises.

-Improve your agents' performance with a real-time quantitative and qualitative breakdown of their performance.
+Improve agent productivity with a real-time quantitative and qualitative review of their performance.